Winifred M. Deans: Work

 Deans taught mathematics and physics at the Harrow County Secondary School for Girls for two years.
 She then returned to Aberdeen and received a Diploma in Education in 1927.
 She joined Blackie and Son, a publishing house in Glasgow as an Assistant Science Editor.
 She began translating German publications, primarily related to Physics and Mathematics, for them.
 Important translations included those of texts by Max Born, Léon Brillouin, Louis de Broglie, Peter Debye, Richard Gans, Robert Pohl and Erwin Schrödinger.
 She also translated Else Wegener and Fritz Loewe's chronicle of Alfred Wegener’s fourth expedition to Greenland, undertaken in 1930–31.

 Deans joined the Commonwealth Bureau of Animal Nutrition which was part of the Rowett Research Institute, Aberdeen, in 1945.
 She retired from the bureau in 1966.

-Deans’ library and personal papers were given to the University of Aberdeen, and can now be found in their Special Collections, Library and Archives.
+Her library and personal papers were given to the University of Aberdeen, and can now be found in their Special Collections, Library and Archives.